-Coming at an affordable price, the POTEK 2,000W Power Inverter is essentially a portable and healthy electricity source, to be used for various devices like laptops, heaters, and air conditioners.
+Coming at an affordable price, the POTEK 2,000W Power Inverter is essentially a portable and healthy electricity source, to be used for various devices like laptops, printer, heaters, and air conditioners.

 The power inverter has 3 AC outlets, with a conversion rate of 12VDC to 110VAC.